MaPPmath/mappmath.github.io/pages/people.md

 Clontz, Carrigan, and Couch founded MaPP in summer 2015 with the help of their colleague **Dr. James Hammer** of Cedar Crest College.
-Dr. Hammer continues serving MaPP as Cedar Crest's local MaPP organizer.
+Dr. Hammer continues serving MaPP as Cedar Crest's campus organizer.

 # Other Volunteers

 There's no way MaPP could function with just the work of our national volunteers.
-We rely on our enthusiastic network of event-specific volunteers who create our games and puzzles, and local MaPP organizers who coordinate our events on campuses across the country.
+We rely on our enthusiastic network of event-specific volunteers who create our games and puzzles, and campus organizers who coordinate our events across the country.

 To learn more about these people, visit our [Programs](/programs/) and [Campuses](/campuses/) pages.